ankumar/distributed/README.md

-## Distributed - Span is global, Building new connections, Adding more nodes & edges

-How do we Navigating this new future of software development
+## How do we Navigating this new future of software development ?

 ### 1. Products - Web, Mobile, Data, APIs, Desktop, Console, Voice, AR/VR, ...